Have you ever seen people that complain about being broke as they buy the newest iPad or iPhone?

 Not Combining Multiple Car Trips Into One

-Gas has been coming down in price recently, but it could shoot back up at any time.
+Gas isn’t as expensive as it has been in the past, but it seems like prices are starting to inch up again.
 For a while, people were shocked and appalled by the high gas prices, but now we’ve more or less accepted gas is however expensive it is.

 Unfortunately that means we aren’t as conscious as we could be about saving trips in the car.